“What the Cold Keeps”

 As winter tightens its grip on a remote ranch, a solitary rancher repairs a failing fence, confronting the quiet truths he’s spent a lifetime avoiding.

 In the isolation of the cold, memories surface of a connection that could never find a place in this life—of affection left unspoken and a road not taken.
-Bound by duty, tradition, and the unyielding demands of the land, he accepts the cost of choosing endurance over intimacy.

 The fence that separates him from the camera becomes a subtle marker of the life he learned to keep at a distance, even as he continues forward, resolute and alone.